-Inside the honor hall, Bevenlee sat with her family in the fifth pew from the front.
-Silence hung in the air like the last of
+Inside the honor hall, Bevenlee sat with her family a few pews from the front.
+All around, people coughed, sniffled.
+Boots

-Flames atop the candles on the chandeliers sputtered, but none went out.
-Then the large side door to the king’s hall opened and the royal family filed in, last to enter as always.
+scuffed the floor planks.
+Finally, the priest stepped to his place behind the altar, the large side door from the king’s hall opened, and the royal family filed in, as always last to

 She gasped and pointed.
 “Poppa, who’s that?”